uohzxela/clean-code-ruby/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-### Don't use flags as function parameters
+### Don't use flags as method parameters
-Flags tell your user that this function does more than one thing.
-Functions should do one thing.
-Split out your functions if they are following different code paths based on a boolean.
+Flags tell your user that this method does more than one thing.
+Methods should do one thing.
+Split out your methods if they are following different code paths based on a boolean.

 **Bad:**
 ```ruby